ContinualAI/website-wiki/research.md

 <a name="mission"></a>
 <h3 id="mission" style="margin-bottom:30px">Mission</h3>

-**ContinualAI Research** is a research network, with the goal of supporting coordination and collaboration among continual learning labs across the world.
+**ContinualAI Research** is a research consortium, with the goal of supporting coordination and collaboration among continual learning labs across the world.

 The consortium of independent research labs called *ContinualAI Units*, in line with the *ContinualAI* mission, aims at accelerating the research progress in Continual Learning for AI.